guy-black/teh/README.md

   - `teh in` will indent each line by one space, `teh in in` by two, `teh in in in` by 3, etc etc.
   - I want to add a repeating syntax something maybe like
   - `teh in *5` or something that will be shorthand for `teh in in in in in`

+- don't require target if all text to edit is only one line
+  - as it is, even if all the text you are applying edits to are only one line each, you still need to specify a target to apply changes to even though I literally doesn't make a difference
+  - it shouldn't be too terribly difficult to do a check of all the text to edit is only one line before parsing edits, this would be complicated with streaming edits though

 - other changes
   - like `reverse x y` to reverse all of the characters from x to y in the text.
     - eg `reverse 1 -1` to reverse the entire text
     - `reverse 3 10` to reverse from the second character to the 10th caracter
   - `swap x1 y1 x2 y2` to swap all characters from x1-y1 with all the character from x2-y2
+  - `justify <Left, Right, Center> length filler`: if the text being edited is shorter than the length specified then pad it out to that length using the filler text provided
+       - on justify Left, tack that filler on to the end
+       - on justify right, tack that filler on to the beginning
+       - and on center spread it evenly in the beginning and the end

 If there are any other features you think would improve this project or find any bug please do open an issue to let me know and I'll see if I can implement or fix it!